-Course Title- Drug Abuse: Problem, Management and Prevention PROBLEM OF DRUG ABUSE (Compulsory for all Under Graduate Classes)
+Course Code: ZDA111 Course Title- DRUG ABUSE: PROBLEM, MANAGEMENT AND PREVENTION-I (Compulsory for all Under Graduate Classes)

-Credit hrs./wk.:2 Max.
-Marks: 50
+Credit hrs./wk.:1 Max.
+Marks: 25

-- 1) There will be a total of 9 questions of which 5 are to be attempted. - 2) Question 1 is compulsory and having 10 short answer type questions (1 mark each). - 3) The remaining 8 questions (10 marks each) shall include 2 questions from each unit.
-Candidates shall be required to attempt 4 questions, one from each unit.
+- 1) There will be two sections A and B. - 2) Section A is compulsory and will be of 5 marks consisting of 8 short answer type questions carrying 1 marks each covering the whole syllabus.
+The candidates are required to attempt 5 questions out of 8 short answer type questions.
+The answer should not exceed 50 words. - 3) Candidates shall be required to attempt 4 questions from Section B, selecting one question from each unit and each question carries 5 marks.
 Preferably, the question should not be split into more than two sub-parts.

-Course Objectives- The course aims to:
+Course Objectives- The course aims to-